 What do I need to do before going on an exchange?

 You should begin by reading the Faculty of Law’s one-page information sheet on exchanges and the checklist of required steps for outbound law exchange students.
 Also read the guideline document on exchange and substitution points.
-After carefully reading the information, clarify any questions you might have with Stephen Smith, the Faculty of Law’s exchange coordinator.
+After carefully reading the information, clarify any questions you might have with Ceri Warnock, the Faculty of Law’s exchange coordinator.
 Contact the university Exchange Office for detailed information about application procedures and deadlines.